cheeweeng/cheeweeng/README.md

 ## 🌱 Learning Goals
 - Advance my Python, SQL and data analysis skills
-- Build a strong portfolio of data projects
+- Build a strong portfolio of data & AI projects
 - Learn data science techniques and acquire hands-on knowledge such as text analytics, data mining, clustering, and machine learning .
 - Apply analytics and machine learning techniques to real-world large dataset to uncover actionable insights for data-driven decision-making